-But no matter how reliable your vehicle, chances are it’ll eventually need to be replaced.
+But no matter how reliable your vehicle is, chances are it’ll eventually need to be replaced.
 So is it really time to replace your car?
 Or should you just put some money into repairs and hang on for a few thousand more miles?

 This is a personal decision with many factors that come into play.
 But if you’re considering replacing your car, read through these questions before you make the final call.